danfuzz/samizdat/doc/library-guide/Generator.md

 This function returns the last value yielded by the generator.
 If the generator never yielded a value, this function returns void.

-#### `makeFilterGenerator(filterFunction, generators*) -> generator`

-Filtering generator constructor.
-This takes any number of arbitrary generators, and returns a generator which filters the generated results with the given filter function.
-This works as follows:

-Each time `nextValue()` is called on the outer (result) generator, it calls `nextValue()` on the argument generators.
-If any of the argument generators has been voided, then the outer generator also becomes voided.

-Otherwise, the values yielded from the inner generators are passed to the `filterFunction` as its arguments (in generator order).
-If that function returns a value, then that value in turn becomes the yielded result of the outer generator.
-If the filter function yields void, then the value-in-progress is discarded, and the inner generator is retried, with the same void-or-value behavior.

-**Note:** This function makes a value of class `"FilterGenerator"` with `filterFunction` and either a `ParaGenerator` or `ListWrapGenerator` as the payload.
-That class has appropriate `Generator` method bindings.

-**Syntax Note:** Used in the translation of comprehension forms.

-#### `makeListWrapGenerator(generator) -> generator`

-List wrapping generator combination constructor.
-This takes a single generator, and returns a generator that yields single-element lists.
-This is a special case of `makeParaGenerator` and exists so that single-element para-generators can be implemented without undue overhead.

-Each yielded list consists of values yielded from the individual generators, in passed order.
-The generator becomes voided when *any* of the individual generators is voided.

-**Note:** This function makes a value of class `"ListWrapGenerator"` with `generator` as the payload.
-That class has appropriate `Generator` method bindings.

-#### `makeOptGenerator(generator) -> generator`

-"Optional" generator constructor.
-This takes an arbitrary generator, returning a new generator that always yields lists and never becomes voided.
-As long as the underlying generator yields a value, the returned generator yields a single-element list of that value.
-Once the underlying generator is voided, the returned generator yields the empty list, and will continue doing so ad infinitum.

-**Note:** This function makes a value of the class `"OptGenerator"` with the given `generator` as the payload.
-That class has appropriate `Generator` method bindings.

-#### `makeParaGenerator(generators*) -> generator`

-Parallel generator combination constructor.
-This takes an arbitrary number of generators, and returns a generator that yields lists.

-Each yielded list consists of values yielded from the individual generators, in passed order.
-The generator becomes voided when *any* of the individual generators is voided.

-Special cases:

-* If passed no arguments, this returns `nullGenerator`.

-* If passed one argument, this returns a result from `makeListWrapGenerator`.

-**Note:** Special cases aside, this function makes a value of class `"ParaGenerator"` with `[generators*]` as the payload.
-That class has appropriate `Generator` method bindings.

-**Syntax Note:** Used in the translation of `for` forms.

-#### `makeRepeatGenerator(size, optValue?) -> generator`

-Repeated-value generator.
-This takes a size, which must be a non-negative int, and an optional value, producing a generator that yields the given value (or `null` if no value was supplied) the indicated number of times.

-Special cases:

-* If passed `0` for `size`, this returns `nullGenerator`.

-**Note:** Special cases aside, this function makes a value of class `"RepeatGenerator"` with `{size, value}` as the payload.
-That class has appropriate `Generator` method bindings.

-**Syntax Note:** Used in the translation of `for` and comprehension forms.

-#### `makeSerialGenerator(generators*) -> generator`

-Sequential generator combination constructor.
-This takes an arbitrary number of generators, and returns a generator that yields from each of the generators in argument order.

-As each generator becomes voided, the next one (in argument order) is called upon to generate further elements.
-The generator becomes voided after the final argument is voided.

-Special cases:

-* If passed no arguments, this returns `nullGenerator`.

-* If passed one argument, this returns that argument directly.

-**Note:** Special cases aside, this function makes a value of class `"SerialGenerator"` with `[generators*]` as the payload.
-That class has appropriate `Generator` method bindings.

-#### `makeValueGenerator(value) -> generator`

-Creates an unnbounded generator (one with infinite elements) which always yields the given `value` upon `nextValue()` call.

-**Note:** This function makes a value of class `"ValueGenerator"` with `value` as the payload.
-That class has appropriate `Generator` method bindings.